 Your approval to test must be done BEFORE the date of the scheduled psychomotor exam organized by your education program.
 Students who haven’t received approval to test at least two weeks before the exam won’t be allowed to test.

-Detailed instructions for creating an account, submitting an application, and getting approval to take the psychomotor exam are found in the certification handbooks for each level under candidate resources on the NREMT’s Candidate web page (NREMT.org link).
+Detailed instructions for creating an account, submitting an application, and getting approval to take the psychomotor exam are found in the certification handbooks for each level under candidate resources on the NREMT’s candidate web page.

 NREMT exam vouchers